Contexter/FountainAI/Workbooks/Documentation_ Intent First - Productive Approach to Application Development in ChatGPT-4 with Canvas.md

 The next prompt instructs ChatGPT to generate all Pydantic models for request and response validation.
 This ensures data integrity, with all fields, types, and required properties matching the OpenAPI specification.

 ### 4. Implement API Routes Using OpenAPI Details
 API endpoints are created using a prompt that strictly adheres to the OpenAPI spec.
-Summaries, descriptions, operation IDs, and response models are all implemented based on the given OpenAPI.
-This guarantees that the final API will match the documentation precisely.
+Summaries, descriptions, operation IDs, response models, and even custom extensions are all implemented based on the given OpenAPI.
+This guarantees that the final API will match the documentation precisely, including maintaining any custom fields (`x-*`) needed for GPT-4 to understand the context and workflow.

 ### 5. Define SQLAlchemy Models for Database Interaction
 The database model prompt focuses on creating entities as defined in the specification.
 This ensures proper mapping between the data structure used in API requests and what is stored persistently.